Is your BI Failing you? It’s Time to Change the BI Game

 - Invisible: Business users should not even realize they are using BI; instead, the application should be as easy and fun to use as consumer apps.
 When we use social media apps like Facebook and LinkedIn, we don’t think about it, we just use them on the go.
 Similarly, your teams should not feel as though they have to learn complex software or go through a myriad of dashboards.
 It should just happen; BI should be invisible.
 Ask a question.
 Get an answer.
 When BI becomes part of our day-to-day without our realizing, that is when we have created truly enabled, intelligent enterprises.

-- Personalized: Traditional solutions typically involve data teams creating one dashboard that serves thousands of users, with everyone seeing the exact same report.
+- Personalized: Traditional solutions typically involve data teams creating one dashboard that serves thousands of users, with everyone seeing the same report.
 But every member of your team is unique and processes information differently.
-As such, BI should be personalized and so intelligent that it learns how an individual thinks, talks and synthesizes data, so that it can automatically create meaningful reports for that user.
+As such, BI should be personalized and so intelligent that it learns how an individual thinks, talks and synthesize data, so that it can automatically create meaningful reports for that user.

 - Proactive: Analytics software needs to be a step ahead, anticipating the questions users will ask before they ever ask them.
-Next-generation data tools need to be trained to learn what normal looks like for end users so that they can spot data anomalies and notify users when something looks off so they can handle issues proactively.
+Next-generation data tools need to be trained to learn what normal looks like for end-users so that they can spot data anomalies and notify users when something looks off so they can handle issues proactively.
 That’s the holy grail of BI!

 When we think about the rapidly changing business landscape—and the macro challenges that all organizations face today—it has never been more important to build a futuristic company that is intelligent, proactive and a step ahead.
-BI can be that powerful weapon to future proofing our businesses.
+BI can be that powerful weapon to future-proofing our businesses.
 To help us take decisive, deliberate action that is backed by rich insight.

 The future of BI is here!
 Now it’s time to let your teams experience it!

 At WhizAI, we are changing the BI game.
-Our AI solution is the first and only platform purpose built for life sciences.
+Our AI solution is the first and only platform purpose-built for life sciences.
 Interested in seeing our product in action?
 Click here to check it out!